cryptag/minileap/README.md

 2. Making it so we can detect a tampered-with message (e.g., the attacker deleted the last chunk but kept everything else the same) _early_, without needing to either decrypt or hash all the chunks first.
 This enables safe, efficient, truly streaming decryption.

-Arguably what _is_ redundant is using authenticated cryptography for each thunk, though this prevents the header from being tampered with without detection even before a decryptor has checked the trailing Blake2b hash -- a nice little bonus.
-Plus, NaCl/libsodium is widely available in various programming languages, making it a good choice to place at the foundation of miniLeap.
+Arguably what _is_ redundant is using authenticated cryptography for each chunk, though this prevents a chunk from being tampered with without detection even before a decryptor has checked its trailing Blake2b hash -- a nice little bonus.
+Plus, NaCl/libsodium is widely available in various programming languages, making it an excellent choice to place at the foundation of miniLeap.